duckduckgo/duckduckhack-docs/walkthroughs/programming-syntax.md

 If this is your first time developing an Instant Answer, check out our [detailed, step-by-step guide](http://docs.duckduckhack.com/welcome/setup-dev-environment.html) to getting your development environment set up.

+## Create the Instant Answer Page

+> If you're just using this walkthrough to learn and practice for now, you can skip this step.
+This is important only if you plan to submit what you're working on.

+Every Instant Answer on DuckDuckGo.com has its very own [*Instant Answer Page*](https://duck.co/ia/).
+These are the home base for planning, collaboration, and metadata.
+Instant Answer pages also show any Github issues and let you know what stage the Instant Answer is in.

+- If you're building a brand new cheat sheet, start by [creating a new Instant Answer page](https://duck.co/ia/new_ia).
+- If you're fixing an existing cheat sheet, [find the matching page](https://duck.co/ia/) and click "Create Issue" to let the community know what you're working on.

+When done coding, you'll use the URL of your Instant Answer page when [submitting your contribution](http://docs.duckduckhack.com/submitting/submitting-overview.html).

+Now let's start coding!

 ## Create a JSON File

-In Codio, use the left-hand panel to navigate to the `/zeroclickinfo-goodies` repository directory.
+Back in Codio, use the left-hand panel to navigate to the `/zeroclickinfo-goodies` repository directory.
 Then use the file tree to click into the `/share/goodie/cheat_sheets` directory.
 Finally, click the **json** folder.

 Up in the **File menu**, click **"Create New File"**, and enter the name of your cheat sheet as a JSON file (make sure it's saving to the `cheat_sheets/json` directory).
 In our case, since our topic is 'regex', we'll name our file `regex.json`.